Skip to main content

 devin mcp login <server-name>

-Verify the command works outside Devin for Terminal:
+Verify the command works outside Devin CLI:

 npx -y @modelcontextprotocol/server-github